 Efforts made by the Central and State Governments have resulted in an increase in enrolment but the goal of universal school education in the real sense is still a far distant dream.
 Unless the efficiency of the primary level of education is improved the higher levels of education cannot be expected to receive a quantum jump in enrolment.

 The site presents details of the recent initiatives undertaken in the field of Education in India including the evolution of education policy from the period 1966 to 2020.
 Comprehensive information is presented on all the Centrally Sponsored Schemes, such as DPEP, SSA, RMSA, Samagra Shiksha, and other such programmes.
-Site Also presents review of SEQI, PGI & SDG.
+Site Also presents review of School Education Quality Index (SEQI), Performance Grading Index (PGI) & Sustainable Development Goals (SDG).

-In addition to the child population, the site also presents comprehensive statistics on all the levels of education including Unified District information System for Education (U-DISE).
-A separate section deals with district plans with focus on planning methodology under Samagra Shiksha.
+In addition to the child population, the site also presents comprehensive statistics on all the levels of education including Unified District information System for Education (U-DISE) & All India Survey on Higher Education (AISHE).
+A separate section deals with district plans with focus on planning methodology under Samagra Shiksha & presents critical review of plan formulation under flagship Samagra Shiksha Abhiyan launched in 2018 by the Government of India.
+Population Projections in the age-groups of 6-11, 11-13 etc. both at the district and state level as well as Report of the Expert Committee on Population Projections set-up by the Ministry of Health & Social Welfare has also been presented.

-The author of this (Prof Arun C Mehta) site was associated with the National Institute of University of Educational & Administration (NIEPA/NUEPA), New Delhi (India) for almost four decades and learnt a lot about EMIS, data analysis, use of indicators in planning and a host of related aspects of educational planning.
+The author of this (Prof Arun C Mehta) site was associated with the National Institute of University of Educational & Administration (NIEPA/NUEPA), New Delhi (India) for almost four decades and learnt a lot about Educational Management Information System (EMIS), data analysis, use of indicators in planning and a host of related aspects of educational planning.
+He is the founder Head of the EMIS Department at NIEPA, New Delhi.
 More about site

 40 Years of Prof Arun C Mehta at NIEPA, New Delhi